spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 <%(#Expandable title="Can I make my snapshots human-readable?")%>Yes, there is a `spatial` command that will convert snapshots to a human-readable format.
 However, you cannot launch a deployment from a human-readable snapshot, so it must be converted back to binary before it is usable.
 To find out more about working with snapshots you can read about the [spatial snapshot command](https://docs.improbable.io/reference/latest/shared/operate/snapshots#convert-a-snapshot).

-While they are human-readable you are able to manually edit the values of the properties within, however be careful not to make mistakes that will inhibit the conversion back to binary form!<%(/Expandable)%>
+While they are human-readable and you can manually edit the values of the properties within, however be careful not to make mistakes that will inhibit the conversion back to binary form!<%(/Expandable)%>

-If you launch a local deployment (`Ctrl + L` in Unity), you should be able to see one `HealthPickup` entity in the world view of the [Inspector](http://localhost:21000/inspector/).
+If you launch a local deployment (`Ctrl + L` in Unity), you should be able to see one `HealthPickup` entity in the world view of the [Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector).
 You won't see the pickup in-game yet - this is the next step.

 ![World view in the Inspector showing the HealthPickup entity]({{assetRoot}}assets/health-pickups-tutorial/health-pickup-inspector-1.png)